Types of Therapy

 Prolonged Exposure Therapy (PET) aims to help individuals with post-traumatic stress disorder (PTSD) to find ways to engage in experiences they have been avoiding out of fear or anxiety.
 A therapist will work with a client in stages to expose them to their triggers, starting in a safe, controlled environment and working up to a more real world, less predictable environment to build their confidence through positive reinforcement and reassurance.

 Psychoanalytic therapy is an intensive, long-term, talk therapy for a wide range of issues including depression, personality disorders, and destructive behavior patterns.
-Through various techniques, a psychoanalysist analyzes early-childhood experiences to explore the unconscious mind to get to the root of present day behaviors and issues.
+Through various techniques, a psychoanalyst analyzes early-childhood experiences to explore the unconscious mind to get to the root of present day behaviors and issues.
 By unlocking repressed feelings and memories from childhood and bringing them into the conscious mind, an individual can process those feelings and begin to heal.

 Psycho-biological Approach Couple Therapy (PACT)